amelia-bryant/SMII/tutorial_sheets/02_planar_kinematics_accel_ans.md

-# Tutorial Sheet 1: Planar Kinematics Answers
+# Tutorial Sheet 2: Planar Kinematics with Acceleration Answers

 **Topics covered are**
 - Acceleration in 2D